paper-trail-gem/paper_trail/README.md

 | option                  | default         | more information |
 | ----------------------- | --------------- | ---------------- |
 | `enabled`               | `true`          | [2.d.
 Turning PaperTrail Off](#2d-turning-papertrail-off) |

-## 10. Upgrading

-Most important: **please review the [CHANGELOG](CHANGELOG.md) and pay careful attention to any breaking changes.**

-Additionally, the following sections may be helpful:

-### Tracking Associations

-Version 5 introduced a deprecation warning if you do not explicitly set a value for `PaperTrail.config.track_associations`.

-If you are upgrading from version 4 and are *already* tracking associations, make sure you set `PaperTrail.config.track_associations = true` (see [configuration](#9-configuration))

-If you are upgrading from version 3 or 4 and *want* to track associations, see [4.b.
-Associations](#4b-associations).

-If you are upgrading from version 3 or 4 and do *not* want to track associations, make sure you set `PaperTrail.config.track_associations = false` (see [configuration](#9-configuration))

 ## Articles